-Co-Curricular
+Co-curricular

-In line with our vision for a curriculum that "builds cultural capital, facilitates progression and broadens pupils' horizons", The Deanery High School and Sixth Form College's curriculum is enriched with a wide variety of Co-curricular activities across all key stages.
-These are highly valued and form an important part of Character Education and the spiritual, moral, cultural and social development of pupils.
+In line with our vision for a curriculum that 'builds cultural capital, facilitates progression and broadens pupils' horizons', our curriculum is enriched with a wide variety of co-curricular activities across all key stages.
+These are highly valued and form an important part of character education and the spiritual, moral, cultural and social development of pupils.
 Pupils of all abilities and socio-economic backgrounds are encouraged to participate; financial support is available if necessary to allow pupils to access co-curricular experiences.
 Our co-curricular opportunities include:

 - Duke of Edinburgh at the Gold, Silver and Bronze level

 - Lunchtime and afterschool clubs

-- Annual school production
+- $\circ \quad \text{Annual school production}$

 - Sports Teams and clubs

 - o Cultural trips and visits, including European cities

 - Entry into local and national competitions

 - Theatre visits

 - Museum Visits

 - University Visits

 - Careers events

 - Guest speakers

-Curriculum Implementation
+Curriculum implementation